Ranking America’s Top Tennis Cities

 The tennis calendar is full of world-renowned events that pit the sport’s best players against each other for the chance to taste glory and bring home huge prize pots.

-Among those, we have the prestigious US Open, a hardcourt tournament held annually in New York that attracts television audiences of millions.
-According to Google search trends, global searches of the term ‘tennis’ spike around the date of the final each year.
+Among those is the prestigious US Open, a hardcourt tournament held annually in New York that attracts millions of television viewers.
+According to Google search trends, global searches of the term "tennis" spike around the date of the final each year.

 But where in the U.S. are you most likely to catch tennis fever, and which states are most likely to produce the next Serena Williams or Pete Sampras?
-We’ve analyzed the data to uncover America’s highest-rated tennis cities based on a series of factors including the number of facilities, the amount of registered tennis players, and your chance of finding a vacant venue.
+We’ve analyzed the data to uncover America’s highest-rated tennis cities based on a series of factors, including the number of facilities, the number of registered tennis players, and your chance of finding a vacant venue.

 America’s highest-rated tennis cities

-Comparing several factors, such as the number of clubs and courts in the city and the total number of registered players, we’ve revealed the top tennis cities across America.
+We've revealed the top tennis cities across America by comparing several factors, such as the number of clubs and courts in the city and the total number of registered players.

 1. New York